axiom-data-science/xpublish-host/README.md

 ## Goals

 * Standardize the configuration of an `xpublish` deployment (plugins, ports, cache, dask clusters, datasets, etc.) using config files and environmental variables, not python code.
-* Standardize on a core set of `FastAPI` observability middleware (metrics, etc.),
+* Standardize on a core set of `FastAPI` observability middleware (metrics, monitoring, etc.),
 * Provide a pre-built Docker image to run an opinionated `xpublish` deployment.

 ## Ideas

 `xpublish-host` makes no assumptions about the datasets you want to publish through `xpublish` and only requires the path to an importable python function that returns the object you want to be passed in as an argument to `xpublish.Rest`.
 This will allow `xpublish-host` to support datasets in addition to `xarray.Dataset` in the future, such as Parquet files.

-We maintain an `xpublish-inventory` repository that defines YAML configurations and python functions for each `xpublish` dataset we want to publish.
+As compliment to `xpulbish-host`, we maintain a repository that defines YAML configurations and python functions for each `xpublish` dataset we want to publish through `xpublish-host`.
 Those YAML configurations and python functions are installed as library into the `xpublish-host` container on deployment.
 There are better ways to do this (auto-discovery) but you have to start somewhere.

 ## Installation